kkdrz/kkdrz.github.io/content/blog/slow-virtualbox-virtual-machine/index.md

 featuredImage: "./featured.png"
 ---

-If your virtual machine hosted on Windows is slow or doesn't start at all, then this article is for you.
+If you use Virtualbox on Windows and your virtual machine is slow or doesn't start at all, then this article is for you.

 Most of the time I work on a virtual machine with Linux system.
 Some time ago I reinstalled my host Windows system and had to set up the